rh-ai-kickstart/product-recommender-system/helm/README.md

-# Product Recommender System - Helm Deployment
+# Helm Deployment

 This directory contains the Helm chart and deployment configuration for the Product Recommender System.

+📖 **For complete installation instructions, see [INSTALLING.md](../INSTALLING.md)**

 The deployment is managed through a Makefile that provides various commands for installation, uninstallation, and status checking.

 ## Prerequisites